2022 USDA Rural Housing Income Limits

 A USDA loan is a great way to buy a house.
 The ability to borrow up to the home’s value at interest rates that are competitive with FHA and conventional loans make this a great option for first time home buyers.
 There are also new USDA income limits that make the USDA mortgage even better in the upcoming year.

 Understanding the Income Limits

 Unlike other mortgage loans, the USDA does not set a limit on the amount of the loan for a home.
 Instead, there is a limit to the amount of income that the borrowers can earn.
 The income is based on the total number of people living in the home.
 For example, a married couple with no children would have a lower income limit than a married couple with 3 children.
-The rules of USDA state that the family’s total gross income may not be more than 115% than the median average for their area.
+The rules of the USDA state that the family’s total gross income may not be more than 115% than the median average for their area.

 New Income Limits

 Benefits of Higher Limits for Borrowers

 Most loans, like the FHA, VA, and conventional loans will have maximum loan amounts.
 Lenders will explain these limits to potential clients to make sure they are shopping for homes that will fit with their chosen loan type.

 Whenever one of these loan types announces a new increase in loan limits, it stirs up business from new buyers.
 Higher loan amounts allow more people to qualify for loans and open up more opportunities across the country for lots of borrowers.

 In a similar fashion, the higher USDA income limits make it easier for a greater range of borrowers to qualify for a home loan.
 And the limits vary slightly from area to area, so some places will have even a higher income limit than the $86,850.

 With the increase in income limits and the availability of lending open to more borrowers, it means that more homes will be potentially available for purchase.

 Basics of USDA Loans